Challenging Performance: Classical Music Performance Norms and How to Escape Them

 From the early 1990s at Southampton, after the appointment of Nicholas Cook and then José Bowen, my long-standing interests in early recordings finally had a chance to start to become the focus of my research: the three of us were fascinated by the differences in expressivity documented by early recordings, and with mutual support studies began to appear.
 In 1997 I moved to King’s College London, wrote my last medieval music study – a book about myths of performance (The Modern Invention of Medieval Music) – and from then on have focused exclusively on questions of performance, many of them arising out of the evidence of recordings.

 With Nicholas Cook, Eric Clarke and John Rink I took part in the five-year Centre for the History and Analysis of Recorded Music research project (CHARM, 2004-09), whose legacy includes an online library of early recordings and my eBook The Changing Sound of Music (2009).
-Within CHARM, with the help of a wonderful team at Queen Mary led by Mark Sandler, I oversaw the development of Sonic Visualiser, introducing real-time spectrographic visualisation of performances, software which is now the standard tool for examining performance detail.
+Within CHARM, with the help of a wonderful team at Queen Mary led by Mark Sandler, I oversaw the development of musicological tools for Chris Cannam’s Sonic Visualiser, introducing real-time spectrographic visualisation of performances.
+And this software has become the standard tool for examining performance detail.
 We followed CHARM with the Centre for Musical Performance as Creative Practice (CMPCP, 2009-14) where I focused on a study, using techniques from music psychology, looking at the dynamics (or shape) of musical experience.
 During those same years I began to work with performers to test the possibilities for new approaches to performing canonical scores, some of the results of which are documented here on this site (and in Chapters 23 and 24 of this book).

 The CHARM project included a three-year study of Schubert song performance which led to articles on portamento, responses to early recordings, performance style-change.
 And CMPCP allowed me to work in some depth on the pianism of Alfred Cortot, all with the aim of understanding how performance is perceived as expressive and how it changes over time.